gnafit/gna/doc/source/compilation.rst

 before starting the build procedure again.

-In case you have GCC 5.X compiler version you may use the following cmake command when generating the build files with your additional flags if needed::
+In case you have GCC 5.X compiler or newer version you may use the following cmake command when generating the build files with your additional flags if needed::
   $ export CXXFLAGS=-D_GLIBCXX_USE_CXX11_ABI=0
   $ cmake -DCMAKE_CXX_FLAGS=-D_GLIBCXX_USE_CXX11_ABI=0 ..
-Notice that if ABI mismatch encountered the ROOT is also have to be recompiled from scratch with compilation flags above (current versions of ROOT do not support CXX11 ABI, but hopefully it's coming in future versions).
-As rule of thumbs I would suggest to use that flags from the  beginning.
+Notice that if ABI mismatch encountered, the ROOT is also have to be recompiled from scratch with compilation flags above -- ROOT branch 6.06 doesn't support GCC5 ABI, but ROOT 6.08 does.